 We have separate competitions (better described as social rounds) open to everyone to experience the course and members.
 They are the Friday afternoon Chook Run and every second Sunday afternoon where you will play with an estimated handicap.
 No green fee for non members for the first three rounds of the Chook Run but a modest contribution by all toward the prizes.

 Practice Range (temporarily closed)

-Our practice range is temporarily closed during construction of the final 6 holes.
-You are welcome to come and use the practice net, practice green and bunker.
+Our practice range is temporarily closed.
+The new 18th hole is now the old Practice Range.
+A new location is being prepared.
+You are welcome to use the practice net, practice green and bunker.